OPEN SOURCE INDICATORS

 There is strange specificity to a facial expression that is ambiguous enough to be chosen as backdrop for a popular internet meme.
 This phenomenon is paralleled by Bill Adams in a portrait that blurs the line between abstraction and figuration.
 Facial features that move towards desktop icon or emoji are depicted with an economy of color, stroke and shape.

 Environmental activism is the underpinning to the work of Michael Assiff.
-Printed on a vent covers are images relating to Seattle WTO protests in the 1990s, American multinational agro-corporation Monsanto, Argentine environmentalist Sofia Gatica, and submerged data cables that are the physical world-spanning connections of the internet.
+Printed on a vent cover are images relating to American multinational agro-corporation Monsanto, Argentine environmentalist Sofia Gatica, and submerged data cables that are the physical world-spanning connections of the internet.
 The columns of vents mimic the columns of HTML website programming.
 Printed onto a real-life object, the images are removed from the digital, humorously juxtaposed with verb “vent.”
 Presented outside of a computer or phone, actual outrage and activism conjure a relationship with imagery of a call to arms.
 Visually broken up by the perforations in the molded vent cover, and seen cohesively from only one angle, a feeling of permanence and transience is depicted.

 John Gordon Gauld—whose practice is defined in part through contemporary still-life painting—sees the artistic act of choosing what objects and images to group and depict as a vital condition of contemporary digital life as much as it was in the 16th through 18th centuries.
 This reinforces a cyclical understanding of image as symbol or icon.
 Here, he reproduces Jean-Baptiste Oudry’s Le Sérail du Doguin (1734) shifted slightly on the prepared support.
 The various meanings of painted iconography—satirizing the political entanglements of the Ottoman, Persian, Spanish and French empires—are lost without specific knowledge, what is left is a painting of dogs and cats, one that is easily copied, posted and shared.